theNewDynamic/oregonsadventurecoast.com/content/blog/2017-09-18-shore-acres-state-park-is-a-garden-for-all-seasons.md

 ---
 title: Shore Acres State Park is Truly a "Garden for all Seasons"
-date: 2017-09-18T16:13:46.000Z
+date: 2017-09-18T16:13:46.000+00:00
-description: >+
-  It's well known fact that the state parks found along the the Cape Arago Beach Loop are nothing short of grand, but if there is one destination along the way you cannot miss, it is the glorious gardens of Shore Acres State Park , a.k.a.
+description: "It's well known fact that the state parks found along the the Cape Arago Beach Loop are nothing short of grand, but if there is one destination along the way you cannot miss, it is the glorious gardens of Shore Acres State Park , a.k.a.
-  "the jewel of the South Coast”.
+  \"the jewel of the South Coast”.\n\n"
 tags:
 - Beaches
 - Cape Arago
 - Coast
 - Coos Bay
 - flowers
 - gardens
 - Gardens in Oregon
 - Holiday Light Show
 - Louis Simpson
 - Oregon Coast
 - recreation
 - Shore Acres
 - Shore Acres State Park
 - State Parks
 - "State Parks & National Lands\t 0 No approved comments11 pending comment"
 categories:
 - Miscellaneous
 - State Parks & National Lands
-image: /img/09-18-18-shore-acres-garden-all-seasons.jpg
+image: "/img/09-18-18-shore-acres-garden-all-seasons.jpg"
+warning: true

 ---
 It's well known fact that the state parks found along the the <a href="http://www.oregonsadventurecoast.com/trip-ideas/explore-the-cape-arago-beach-loop/" target="_blank" rel="noopener noreferrer">Cape Arago Beach Loop </a> are nothing short of grand, but if there is one destination along the way you cannot miss, it is the glorious gardens of <a href="http://shoreacres.net/" target="_blank" rel="noopener noreferrer">Shore Acres State Park</a> , a.k.a. "the jewel of the South Coast”.